-Ireland’s brief sunny season is upon us at last, so start laying your plans right now to make the most of your window of opportunity.
+Ireland’s sunny season will soon be upon us, so start laying your plans right now to make the most of this window of opportunity.
 While the country’s biggest festivals will surely already be on your radar, we thought we’d highlight a few of the island’s lesser known gems, with a little something to suit everybody.
 It’s time to get your culture on!

-Making its debut, All Together Now is set to be a real treat this summer.
-John Reynolds, one of the founders of Electric Picnic, is the promoter behind the event so it’s set to be a good one!
-Situated on the picturesque grounds of Curraghmore House in Co.
-Waterford, you can expect music from the likes of Fleet Foxes and Underworld, spoken word performances, comedy, theatre, debate, art and workshops.
+Into its second year, All Together Now is set to be another treat this summer.
+The late John Reynolds, one of the founders of Electric Picnic, was also one of the founders behind ATN in Waterford.
+Situated on the picturesque grounds of Curraghmore House, you can expect music from the likes of The National, Patti Smith, Hot Chip, as well as spoken word performances, comedy, theatre, debate, art and workshops.
 And what’s more?
 It takes place during the August bank holiday weekend.

-Now in its ninth year, this family-friendly festival takes place at Beaulieu House and Gardens in Co.
+Now in its tenth year, this family-friendly festival takes place at Beaulieu House and Gardens in Co.
 Louth and celebrates the campervan lifestyle, the beauty of Ireland’s outdoors and the quality of our nation’s talent.
 While the festival has grown around campervans, you don’t need to own one to attend as there’s a campsite that any attendee can avail of.
-Acts like La Galaxie, The Stunning, RSAG, Hot Sprockets, Loah and many more will be performing at the event this year.
+Acts like King Kong Company, Sharon Shannon and Afro Celt Sound System will be performing at the event this year.

 Lovers of contemporary and traditional bluegrass as well diverse styles of folk music won’t want to miss this event organised by seasoned musicians for the discerning listener.
 Having earned a reputation among fans of these musical genres as an unmissable event in its 11 years of existence, you can expect great gigs, workshops, masterclasses and more.

 Located on the grounds of Killyon Manor in Co.
-Meath, here you’ll find music, art, discussion, yoga, and, our favourite, food.
-You can look forward to acts like Mammal Hands, the Lost Brother, O Emperor, Cloud Castle Lake, Ships, Mount Alaska and many more.
+Meath, here you’ll find music, art, discussion, yoga and art.
+You can look forward to acts like Christian Löffler, The Redneck Manifesto and Lubomyr Melnyk.